freedom-manufaktur/OutlookIntegration/Documentation/OutlookIntegration Installation and Registration Manual.md

 * Integration Platform API Key (e.g. `d2hvb3[...]`)
 * Dispatcher prefix (e.g. `USU-Dispatcher`, `Ivanti-Dispatcher`, `SMAX-Dispatcher`)
 * (Optional) A License Key (e.g. `eyJMaWNlbnN[...]`)
   > You may enter your license later, but you will receive an unlicensed message.
-Acquire a license by contacting support@gentlemengroup.de.
+Acquire a license by contacting [support@freedom-manufaktur.com](mailto:support@freedom-manufaktur.com).

 Let's put all this together.